resbaz/spartan-hpc-docs/docs/faq.md

 ## What are Spartan's specifications?

-Spartan consists of 21 bare-metal nodes with 12 cores connected via 56GigE ethernet, achieving a latency of 1.15 µsec.
+Spartan consists of 21 bare-metal nodes with 12 cores connected via 56GigE ethernet, achieving a latency of 1.15 us.

 The cloud partition nominally consists of 100 nodes with 8 cores each from the [Nectar](http://nectar.org.au/) research cloud, however it is capable of accessing more as the load on Spartan grows.